Tyreek Hill Player Prop Bets for NFL Week 18 | Kansas City vs. Denver 1/8/2022

 Matchup vs. Denver

-- Hill has caught a touchdown pass against the Broncos four times, and had multiple TDs in one of those games.
+- Hill, in 11 matchups, had a touchdown catch four times.
+And he had multiple TDs in one of those four games.

-- The 226.9 yards per game the Broncos are giving up through the air makes them the NFL's sixth-ranked pass defense.
+- This week Hill will face the NFL's seventh-ranked pass defense (226.9 yards allowed per game).

-- The Broncos have conceded 20 passing TDs this season (1.3 per game), ranking them fourth among NFL defenses.
+- At 1.3 passing TDs conceded per game, the Broncos defense is ranked fourth in the league.

 Recent Performances

-- In last week's matchup with the Bengals, Hill caught six passes for 40 yards while being targeted 10 times.
+- Hill put together a 40-yard performance against the Bengals last week on six catches while being targeted 10 times.

-- Hill's during his last three games stat line reveals 20 catches for 207 yards and one touchdown.
-He put up 69.0 yards per game, and was targeted 25 times.
+- Hill has also tacked on 20 receptions for 207 yards and one touchdown over his last three outings.
+He's been targeted 25 times, producing 69.0 yards per game.

 Hill's Kansas City Teammates